WFP-VAM/wfpthemes/README.md

 ## Overview

-The **wfpthemes** package provides a `ggplot2` theme and a set of colour palettes for making graphics based on [WFP Data Visualization Guidelines (informal and not yet published)](https://github.com/WFP-VAM/wfpthemes/blob/main/man/dataviz_standards.md).
+The **wfpthemes** package provides a `ggplot2` theme and a set of colour palettes for making graphics based on WFP Data Visualization Guidelines (forthcoming).
-The goal of this package is to assist in the creation of charts, tables and maps while promoting the WFP visual identity with a predefined `ggplot` theme, as well as a set of colour palettes and scales.
+The goal of this package is to assist in the creation of charts, tables and maps while promoting coherent data visualizations aligned with WFP visual identity with a predefined `ggplot` theme, as well as a set of colour palettes and scales.

-## Installation
+## Installation (dev)
+> NB This is the development version of the wfpthemes, it is frequently updated yet not stable.

-This package is not on yet on CRAN and to install it, you will need the remotes package.
+Since this package is not yet on CRAN, you will need the remotes package to install it:

 ``` r
 install.packages("remotes")